Aniket-pd/Spotlight-Search/DESIGN_SYSTEM.md

 - Keep shell width capped to `min(720px, 92vw)` to maintain comfortable reading widths.

 ### Input region
 - `.spotlight-input-container` uses `--spotlight-input-bg` and `--spotlight-input-border`.
-Focus states use `--spotlight-input-focus-ring` to bring in the teal accent without harsh glows.
+Focus states use `--spotlight-input-focus-ring` to bring in the emerald accent without harsh glows.
 - The query field inherits `--spotlight-color-text-primary`; placeholder text uses `--spotlight-input-placeholder` for consistent contrast.
 - Ghost suggestions (`.spotlight-ghost`) pull from `--spotlight-color-text-tertiary` and should only toggle opacity.